0xcacti/ring/README.md

 - [ ] Clean up errors
 - [ ] Clean up print statements

-Must fix the ctrl-c interrupt
+Must fix the ctrl-c interrupt - basically the threads listen but they are still spawning new.
+I'll try to figure out how to do it in go and then port.
+I really despise rust async.